Mobility: Public Transit

 Why is this a Climate Smart indicator?

 - Transportation creates most of our city’s greenhouse gas emissions.
 If more people commute by public transit, this would help reduce our emissions.
-It would also reduce traffic, air and stormwater pollution and accidents.
+It would also reduce traffic, air and stormwater pollution and crashes.

 - One of our Bold Goals is to reduce the number of drive-alone commute trips to only 40 percent of all commute trips by 2040.
 This is only achievable if other ways of commuting, such as public transit, become more common.